-This is class is delivered online and offers a highly interactive learning environment.
+This class offers a highly interactive learning environment.
 All students will expect to participate in class discussions, research findings, and class exercises.
 Short oral presentations may be assigned.
 Assignments may consist of textbook cases and research questions.
-Assignments and projects require students to actively use resources of the library.
+Assignments and projects require students to actively use resources of the library and the Computer Lab.
 Detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).